kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The version of this JSON schema: depends on the POST request" },
+            "file_server_url": {
+                "type": "string",
+                "description": "The URL where boot log files, or other related files, are stored" },
+            "file_server_resource": {
+                "type": "string",
+                "description": "The server path where the boot related files are stored" },
             "metadata": {
                 "type": "object",
                 "description": "A free form object that can contain different properties"